rsolander-gmu/gmu-its-tampermonkey-scripts/README.md

 - BBHighlightCurrentYear-Enrollments-1.4.user.js - Used to highlight current Year in Canvas/Blackboard when viewing records./
 - TDXBanner-1.4.user.js*- Can move gnumbers into banner from TDX for Student and Faculty enrollments, is slow and not working well./
 - Merge Tool-1.6.user.js - Old Blackboard Merge tool (Depricated)
+- Canvas Feedback Script - allows instructors/staff to download feedback and rubric feedback for a course all at once.